aws-samples/alphafold-protein-structure-prediction-with-frontend-app/README.md

 ### 2. Set up a cluster managed by AWS ParallelCluster

 - Now that the backend has been built, the next step is to create clusters for protein structure prediction.
-- In the terminal of Cloud9 IDE, enter the following.
+- In the Cloud9 IDE terminal, enter the following.

 **NOTE**: The following includes commands for both AlphaFold2 and ColabFold.
 Choose one that you prefer.